mntns/artus/README.md

 ## Building

-Building the application for development is straightforward:
+To build the application in development:
 ```shell
 https://github.com/EddyShure/artus
 cd artus/
 mix do deps.get, compile
 ```

-Setup the database:
+Make sure, your PostgreSQL instance is running and setup the database:
 ```
 mix ecto.setup
 ```